 As you can see, mold is more than a nuisance and can harm a lot more than your property, especially if you’re run down with adrenal fatigue.
 In adrenal fatigue, your body is not able to keep up with the stress and energy requirements needed from it.
 As such, any additional stressor, such as mold, only worsens the condition.

 In terms of toxicity, the toxins released by mold may well be worse even than heavy metals or pesticides because of the way they suppress the immune system.
-While these toxins are more likely to impact those whose immune systems are already lowered and those with multiple sensitivities, even healthy people with robust immune systems can fall prey to mold toxicity symptoms.
+While these toxins are more likely to impact those whose immune systems are already lowered and those with multiple sensitivities, even healthy people with robust immune systems can fall prey to the effects of mold exposure.

 Some types of mold are beneficial.
 Mold is a natural part of the environment and plays a critical role in breaking down organic matter, such as the leaves that litter the forest floor.
 Mold is also important in the world of medicine.
 It was mold in a petri dish that gave us penicillin, the very first antibiotic.
 Finally, certain kinds of mold are used to make several foods, including cheese, sour dairy products, fermented foods, and alcoholic beverages.
 The problem arises when mold settles in and begins to grow out of control indoors, such as on food, building materials like drywall and wood, or items such as clothing or books.